Pixiv: Top page

 When the top page of Pixiv is viewed when not logged in, a random selection of the newest highly rated contributions to the website are previewed as thumbnails.
 A set of tags from the most recent submissions is shown in a tag cloud under the illustrations.
 When logged in, six of the newest illustrations are previewed at the top, and several top-three rankings are shown including daily, popular among men, rookie, and original for illustrations, and a daily ranking for written contributions.
 Other rankings not on the top page include weekly, monthly, and popular among women.
 Tag clouds are displayed, as well as official events and new illustrations from favorited artists.
 A random selection of a user's favorite artists, linking to their user pages, can be viewed under the user's profile image on the left.
 Two links are available to a user to review their past evaluations and comments left on images.
-A link to go to the adult version of the top page is available as well, if enabled.
+A link to go to the adult version of the top page is available as well, if enabled in the settings.